abilandz/NAT3054/Lecture_3/make.md

 ##### Command and script arguments

-Arguments are passed to **cmake** script similarly as to a shell script, using the following syntax:
+Arguments are passed to the **cmake** script similarly to a shell script, using the following syntax:

 ```bash
 cmake arg1 arg2 ... argN